 She turned to me and asked, “Do you remember anything from before?”
 She checked to see if I understood the question.
 “Before you lost your memories?”

-I tried to remember what I could, focusing on, “…fleeting moments.”
+I tried to remember what I could, focusing on, “Fleeting moments.”
 My eyes fell on a blossoming Star Bramble beside me, its cluster of blue white flowers glowing magically like star light.
-“I remember a late spring night as a child, a clear night sky full of stars.
-I’m wandering alone in a garden that is bigger than anything I’ve known till then.
-I think it’s my home, everything seems familiar, and I’ve sneaked outside; I shouldn’t be outside, but I am and I feel excited.
+“I remember a late spring night as a child, a clear sky full of stars.
+I’m wandering alone in a garden that’s bigger than anything I’d known till then.
+I think it’s my home, everything seems familiar, and I’ve sneaked outside; I shouldn’t be outside, but I am, and I feel excited.
 The rest is a blank.”
 I turned to look at Aria, her eyes were so deep in reflection it frightened me.
-She did not say anything, but waited for me to continue.
+She did not say anything but waited for me to continue.
 “There’s someone there, but I can’t see them.
 I think we were friends, or at least I knew them.
 Another gap.
 I’m inside a building, it’s not my home.
 I can hear voices, students.
-It’s a university.
-A gap.”
-I was still focused on her eyes, mirrors, her eyes were mirrors reflecting my thoughts.
+It’s a university.”
+I was still focused on her eyes.
+Mirrors, her eyes were mirrors reflecting my thoughts.
 I should have been terrified, but the soft humming sounds emanating from the hydroponic trays seemed to be nullifying my senses and any response.

 “Interesting,” Aria stated.
 “We seem to share an event, a possible reason to continue.”